Elizabethan government: Courts

 The courts made up the judicial system of Elizabethan England.
 The most important courts were the Great Sessions Courts or the Assizes, which were held twice a year in each county, and the Quarter Sessions Courts, which were held four times in a year.
 These two dealt with most crimes.
 The Assizes was famous for its power to inflict harsh punishments.

 Unimportant crimes were handled by the Petty Sessions Courts, Manor Courts, and town courts.
 Civil cases were dealt with by various courts, depending on the person's monetary status; the wealthy were tried by the Star Chamber, one of the highest profile courts which consisted of mostly Privy Counselors.
-The Court of Chancery also judged criminal cases, the Exchequer of Pleas dealt with financial suits, the Court of Requests with the poor ("the court of the poor man’s causes," as it was known), Church Courts with religious and moral cases, and other specific courts with other specific matters.
+The Court of Chancery judged criminal cases, the Exchequer of Pleas dealt with financial suits, the Court of Requests with the poor ("the court of the poor man’s causes," as it was known), Church Courts with religious and moral cases, and other specific courts with other specific matters.

 Committers of high treason and other serious crimes received the death sentence (often handled by the queen).
 Often a violent death sentence in the case of high treason involving being hanged, drawn and quartered; that is, hanged, taken down before dead, dragged face downward through the streets, and then hacked into four pieces, or quartered, only to have the remains displayed in a public place to discourage others from committing treason.
 Those of lesser crimes were sent to prison or the stocks.
 Uses of the pillory, ducking stool, the brank, the drunkards cloak, burning, the breaking wheel, and other forms of punishment and torture were also common during this time.

 Domestic policy

-A strict aristocracy helped Elizabeth maintain the dominance of her reign.
-She also had thousands of guards enforcing the city and the castle in case of any riots.
-If riots were to happen, there would be fireballs made of rock strewn and shot at the rioters.
+The domestic policy of the Elizabethan government was that of focusing more on internal issues, with few foreign excursions.
+One of the major issues solved early on was the Treaty of Edinburgh.
+A major domestic policy was that of being strictly anti-Catholic, which can be seen in the ousting of French influence, and thus Catholic influence, in Scotland.
+William Cecil and Robert Dudley played major roles in the queen’s domestic policy, and much of the queen’s time was spent navigating all the issues that would rise up and dealing with the survivors of the Marian Council, whose support carried much weight, but the members of which were not wont to take initiative in important actions.